Skip to main content

 Delayed ejaculation (male orgasmic disorder) is classed as either:

-• being unable to ejaculate at all, even though the man wants to and his erection is normal at least half the times you have sex
+- being unable to ejaculate at all, even though you want to and your erection is normal at least half the times you have sex

 Causes of delayed ejaculation